Rankings and hallmarks of excellence

 Earlham College is ranked 14th nationally for diversity, according to the educational services company Niche.
 Just 25 institutions of higher education are included in the ranking, which is based on key statistics and student reviews using data from the U.S. Department of Education.

-The U.S. News & World Report “Best Colleges” guidebook for 2023 recognizes Earlham’s longstanding excellence in affordability, teaching and commitment to enrolling a richly diverse student body.
+The U.S. News & World Report “Best Colleges” guidebook for 2024 recognizes Earlham’s longstanding excellence in affordability and teaching.

 To see the full rankings, visit usnews.com/colleges.